Death in the Andes: Themes

 This novel discusses (and censures) the tactics and motivations of the Shining Path at length.
 It situates their violence in the context of a premodern world, where life is brutal and death is ever-present, and considers the idea that bloodshed is necessary to make things better, comparing the Shining Path's guerrilla violence to ritualized human sacrifice.

 In the novel, Corporal Lituma encounters references to some elements of native Peruvian spirituality, including apus, pishtacos, and mukis.
 His lack of understanding of Indigenous Andean culture is a significant obstacle in his attempts to discover the truth behind the disappearances in Naccos.

 Style

 Death in the Andes features Vargas Llosa's technique of interlacing dialogues, a staple of his repertoire which he began using in his first novel, in which two conversations or events that occur at different times are combined.
 In Death in the Andes, this technique is used when a character is recounting a story of their own, changing indirect discourse to direct discourse and including scene descriptions from both settings in order to create a flashback that feels immersive and active.

 Background

-In 1962, Vargas Llosa was asked by the Peruvian President Fernando Belaúnde Terry to join the Investigatory Commission, a task force to inquire into the massacre of eight journalists at the hands of the villagers of Uchuraccay.
-This experienced inspired Who Killed Palomino Molero? and Death in the Andes.
+In 1982, Vargas Llosa was asked by the Peruvian President Fernando Belaúnde Terry to join the Investigatory Commission, a task force to inquire into the massacre of eight journalists at the hands of the villagers of Uchuraccay.
+This experience inspired Who Killed Palomino Molero? and Death in the Andes.

 The book's epigraph is a quote from William Blake's The Ghost of Abel.